RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/viewing-editing-database.md

 alwaysopen: false
 categories: ["RC Essentials"]
 ---
 To view your database, go to the Menu and click on "Databases".
-You will see a list of your databases grouped by [Subscription]({{< relref "/rc/administration/setup-and-editing/create-subscription.md" >}}).
+You see a list of your databases grouped by [Subscription]({{< relref "/rc/administration/setup-and-editing/create-subscription.md" >}}).

 ![Viewing databases in